 How to Get the Perfect Neck

-When you train your neck, it’s important to keep safety as the number one priority.
+If you’re wondering how to build neck muscles, keep in mind we’re going for strength, not size.
+During neck workouts, it’s important to keep safety as the number one priority.
 Don’t train your neck on the same day you train your upper body, especially if you train with heavy weights.
 You should train your neck on a separate day at the beginning of your workout when your muscles aren’t fatigued.

 Fun Fact: Experience neck pain?
 Your sleeping position could be the reason why your neck hurts in the morning.
 To reduce neck pain, it’s best to sleep on your back or your side.

-Exercises to Get a Beautiful, Toned Neck
+Exercises to Get a Beautiful, Toned Female Neck

 People often have neck pain due to lifestyle choices like desk jobs, watching television, and bad posture.
 Stretching your neck can help relieve some of that pain.
 To do the chin-to-chest stretch, start in a seated position on the floor.
 Place both hands at the back of your head with your fingers interlocked and thumbs pointing down.
 With your elbows pointing straight ahead, slowly pull your head down so your chin is touching your chest.
 Hold for 20-30 seconds.